skhan1710/Momentum-Strategy/README.md

 How to Run

 Open the notebook using Jupyter or VS Code.
 Make sure your CSV files are inside the `data/` folder.
+Note: This was my first attempt at building a momentum strategy using real data.
+It contains early mistakes, and has been left public for learning transparency.
 ---

 **Author**: Safwan Khan (MS in Quant Finance @ Northeastern University)